By Roman Fernando, Executive Director – American Academy of Strategic Education

 *Limited time Newport offer extended!
 Receive a $750 off discount on the 2020/2021 academic year exclusively for our Newport Mesa location!

 Join us to learn how American Academy’s commitment to providing a fun, safe, and innovative environment for students allows our students to flourish academically and socially.
-This virtual event will be held jointly by Angela Hansen, President and Founder and Nelly Aguilar, Academy Director to answer enrollment questions for our in-person and remote programs.
+This virtual meeting will be held by Nelly Aguilar, Academy Director to answer enrollment questions for our in-person and remote programs.

 Over the last few years, I’ve seen the mass exodus of children from traditional education settings.
 I know where they are headed and why they are leaving…